How To Smoke Ribs (from Beginner to Expert) – The Ultimate Guide

 Still, Tiffani Faison of Sweet Cheeks Q says, “I don’t think barbecue is totally about the choice of beef or pork, but more often about the quality of the animal, the choice of cut and execution of the cooking process.”

 What Style of Ribs Do You Prefer?

 The style of ribs also weighs in on your choice of what to smoke for your next neighborhood gathering.
-Some types of ribs only come from cattle, others only from pigs.
+Some types of ribs only come from beef/cattle, others only from pigs.
 Some prove to be lean and others more fatty.
-Check it out:

-Spare Ribs: Cut from the chest or sternum under the belly around the side and behind the shoulder of cattle or pigs, spare ribs can be either beef or pork.
-They contain 11 to 13 bones and are the most inexpensive cut.
-Variations you may know include St. Louis and Kansas City style.
+Cut from the chest or sternum under the belly around the side and behind the shoulder of cattle or pigs, spare ribs can be either beef or pork.

 Wondering Where to Begin: Ways to Smoke Ribs

-While the traditional method of smoking ribs brings to mind a smoker, you can smoke ribs several ways with minimal investment.
-Below is a quick list and links to tips for using these methods.
+While the traditional method of smoking ribs brings to mind a smoker, you can smoke ribs several ways, usually with minimal investment.
+Below is a quick list of links to tips for using these methods.

-Campfire: For the ultimate outdoor experience, cook your ribs over the open fire.
-The KOA and Foodidude share recipes and ideas.
+- Campfire-smoked Ribs: For the ultimate outdoor experience, cook your ribs over the open fire!
+The KOA shares a recipe for your next camping adventure.

 Learning the Basics: Techniques to Smoke Ribs